 Seeing that I wouldn’t be able to wear these shoes to the beach (at least comfortably) or garden in them (something I’m doing all summer long), I don’t really see much of a function for owning two pairs.

-That combined with the fact that there are many quality dupes out on the market doesn’t really leave me inclined to want a second pair from Chanel either.
+That combined with the fact that there are many quality looks for less out on the market doesn’t really leave me inclined to want a second pair from Chanel either.

 But again, those facts still don’t take away from the overall beauty of this shoes and my happiness for having it in my wardrobe.